DLeenheer/DLeenheer.github.io/Week11.md

 - I completed half of a 3.5 hour LinkedIn Learning course on data analytics and achieved perfect scores on the section quizzes

 ## What do you plan to do this week?
-- Keep working on the Microsoft Azure Data Fundamentals and Power Apps modules.
+- Keep working on the Microsoft Azure Data Fundamentals and Power Apps modules
-- Complete two courses in the LinkedIn Learning pathway and complete the section quizzes.
+- Complete two courses in the LinkedIn Learning pathway and complete the section quizzes
+- Draft final report

 ## Are there any impediments in your way?
 - None currently